keras-team/keras-io/guides/md/litert_export.md

 machine learning models on mobile devices, embedded systems, and browsers with low latency and small binary size.

-This guide shows how to export a Keras model to LiteRT format using the built-in `model.export()` API, run inference with the new LiteRT interpreter, and apply quantization for smaller file sizes.

-We recommend the **PyTorch backend** for LiteRT export because:

-1. **No flex ops** — the TensorFlow backend path uses `tf.lite.TFLiteConverter.from_saved_model()`, which enables `SELECT_TF_OPS` (flex ops) by default.
-Flex ops are not supported by the new LiteRT Android runtime and the `ai_edge_litert` interpreter.
-2. **Future-proof interpreter** — `tf.lite.Interpreter` is deprecated and
-   scheduled for removal.
-The new `ai_edge_litert.interpreter.Interpreter` is the supported path, and it requires models without flex ops.
-3. **Native PyTorch-to-LiteRT pipeline** — `litert-torch` converts Keras models through PyTorch's `ExportedProgram` directly to the LiteRT flatbuffer format.

-The same API works for any Keras model — from a simple classifier to a lightweight LLM like **Gemma 3 270M**.
+Keras provides a built-in `model.export()` API that converts your model to the LiteRT (`.tflite`) format in a single line of code.
+This guide covers the complete workflow:

+1. Export a Keras model to LiteRT.
+2. Run inference with the LiteRT interpreter.
+3. Handle different model types (Sequential, Functional, subclassed, multi-input).
+4. Resize inputs at runtime.
+5. Use the signature runner for named inputs and outputs.
+6. Quantize the model for smaller size and faster inference.

+We will use the **PyTorch backend** because it produces models that are fully compatible with the new LiteRT Android runtime — no flex ops, no deprecated interpreter APIs.
+The same `model.export(..., format="litert")` API also works with the TensorFlow backend, which we summarize in a dedicated section at the end.

 ---
 ## Setup